sg55kg/coach_app/README.md

 a PR will be made to the `develop` branch.
 Once the new feature or features are finished and ready to be deployed, a final PR will be made for the `main` branch, where the code will automatically be deployed.

+## Migrations

+The goal is to only add 1 migration per feature.
+However, this can be broken if two people are working on separate feature branches that will be merged into the same feature branch at a later time.

+In order to keep to one migration in most cases, create a migration file in src/main/resources/db.migrations.
+Add the migration code and restart your application to apply the migration.
+Later, if you need to make changes to your migration, go to the query tool in pgAdmin and delete the most recent migration from the flyway_schema_history table, and then make any changes necessary to your migration file.
+When you are ready, start the application again to apply the new changes.

 ## License